On behalf of the Board, I am pleased to present Bodycote's Corporate Governance Statement for 2018.

 - The Chief Financial Officer, Group Financial Controller, President and Vice President of Finance for each division sign a letter of representation annually.
 This is to confirm the adequacy of their systems of internal controls, their compliance with Group Core Values and Group Policies, relevant laws and regulations, and that they have reported any control weaknesses and actual, or attempted, frauds or thefts through the Group's assurance processes.

 - A Group-wide risk register and assurance map is maintained throughout the year to identify the Group's key strategic and operational risks.
 Any changes to these risks during the year are promptly reported to the Executive Committee and the Board.

-During 2017, in compliance with provision C.2.1 of the Code, management performed a specific assessment of its risk management processes for the purpose of this Annual Report.
+During 2018, in compliance with provision C.2.1 of the Code, management performed a specific assessment of its risk management processes for the purpose of this Annual Report.
 Management's assessment, which has been reviewed by the Audit Committee and the Board, included a review of the Group's key strategic and operational risks.
 The review was based on work performed by the Group Head of Risk and the Group's Risk and SHE Committee (by means of workshops, interviews, investigations and by reviewing departmental or divisional risk registers).
-These risks have been reviewed throughout the year and two new risks have been added since 2016, Environmental and Capital Projects.
+These risks have been reviewed throughout the year and no new risks have been added in 2018.
+The two risks added in 2017, Environmental and Capital Projects, have been subject to specific Board reviews during 2018.
 Further information regarding the ways in which the principal business risks and uncertainties affecting the Group are managed is shown in the Principal risks and uncertainties.